webaudiomodules/webdx7/README.md

 ### done
 We have now **dx7.wasm.js** (from step #2) and **loader.js** (from step #3).
 Copy these files to `dist/dx7` folder, and copy some DX7 sysex files into `dist/dx7/presets`.
 See readme there for instructions.

-Finally open `dist/dx7.html` in Chrome Canary 64 and enjoy cool authentic FM sounds straight in browser.
+Finally open `dist/dx7.html` in a WASM-enabled browser and enjoy cool authentic FM sounds straight in browser.
 Works with MIDI and embedded virtual keyboard.